General Information

 - Click any card to switch to that instance.

-- Mission Control closes and the selected instance becomes active.
+- Instances Manager closes and the selected instance becomes active.

 Option A — from the main window (when the instance is paused):